 Enrichment, 1st and 2nd grade students.
 The main concepts, such as place value, recognizing arithmetic operations in object manipulations, basic understanding of fractions, measurement units, spacial awareness, will be adressed through hands-on activities, word problems and games.
 We are inspired by works of Jane Katz, math education specialist from Moscow, as well as classical Russian math circle topics.
 We also will be using Singapore math books Level 2 in this class.

-Enrichment, 2nd and 3rd grade students.
+Enrichment, 3rd and 4th grade students.
 We’ll build on students’ basic understanding of place values to make students comfortable working with large numbers.
-Understanding of fractions will be reviewed, basic operations with simple fractions will be requred in some word problems.
+Understanding of fractions will be reviewed, basic operations with simple fractions will be required in some word problems.
 Word problems will require clear understanding of meaning for every arithmetic operation performed in solution.
-Exposure to geomertry will include hands-on experience with poligons, angles, nets of simple polyhedra.
+Exposure to geometry will include hands-on experience with polygons, angles, nets of simple polyhedra.
 Certain classical math circle problems will be introduced from Martin Gardner collection.
 Singapore level 3 books will also be used in class (roughly corresponds to grade 4 US math).
-Some Silver level students choose to participate in Math Kangaroo contest which will be available March 16, 2017 at iBrainGym location, but participation is optional and not a part of the class, where the emphasis is on cooperative approach.
+Some Silver level students choose to participate in Math Kangaroo contest which is optional and not a part of the class, where the emphasis is on cooperative approach.

-Enrichment, 3rd to 6th grade students.
+Enrichment, 5th to 6th grade students.
 Understanding of place value, decimals and fractions will be reviewed, followed by application in word problems.
 Word problems will require clear understanding of meaning for every arithmetic operation performed in solution.
-Geomertry topics will include problems on poligons, angles, nets of simple polyhedra, supported by hands-on material as needed.
+Geometry topics will include problems on polygons, angles, nets of simple polyhedra, supported by hands-on material as needed.
 Certain classical math circle problems will be introduced from Martin Gardner collection.
 Students will also be exposed to math topics not included in school curriculum, but promoting critical thinking skills, such as numerous logic problem series by Raymond Smullyan, solvable strategy games, counting, graphs.

 Developing Reasoning and Problem Solving Skills Through Math: